About HOBY Texas Gulf Coast

-This year marks the 35th year that a HOBY seminar has been held in Southeast Texas.
 HOBY Texas Gulf Coast (TGC) is a 501(c)(3) nonprofit organization that serves Houston and the surrounding area, as far north as Lufkin, northwest to Bryan-College Station, and southwest to Hallettsville.
-Previously, the seminar has been held at Rice University, and Texas A&M University-Galveston, but this year we're excited to be hosting our seminar at the University of Houston - Main Campus!
+The first HOBY TGC youth leadership seminar was held in 1983 and the chapter has been conducting outstanding seminars every year since then.

 Each high school is responsible for the evaluation process and selection of their student ambassador that will attend the seminar.
 The selection process is left entirely up to each school but generally starts with a nomination from a teacher, counselor or coach that recognizes leadership potential in the student.
 All sophomore students in the Texas Gulf Coast region are encouraged to visit with their high school counselors regarding HOBY TGC participation.

-HOBY TGC is financed by monetary donations from corporations, civic organizations, and individuals, as well as through gifts-in-kind.
-All of the HOBY TGC Corporate Board and Seminar Planning Committee members are volunteers and receive no salary, as well as the additional ~65 volunteers that help execute the annual seminar.
+HOBY TGC is financed by monetary donations and gifts-in-kind from corporations, civic organizations, and individuals.
+All of the HOBY TGC Corporate Board and Seminar Planning Committee members, as well as the additional ~65 volunteers that help execute the annual seminar, are volunteers and receive no salary.

-The Corporate Board works throughout the year to ensure that the cost of attendance is not a limiting factor for any student to attend our seminar.
-When a school registers a student, it pays a registration fee that covers about 40% of the estimated cost to host HOBY TGC the seminar.
+The HOBY TGC Corporate Board works throughout the year to ensure that the cost of attendance is not a limiting factor for any student to attend our seminar.
+When a school registers a student, it pays a registration fee that covers about 40% of the estimated per student cost of the seminar.
 The rest of the cost is funded through the generous donations of our supporters, including individuals, corporations, and cooperating organizations such as Kiwanis, Optimists, General Federation of Women’s Clubs, and NMA.

 HOBY International has also introduced an “alternate” program, which which allows schools to nominate and send more than one student ambassador to the seminar based on availability.
 This program allows us to reach even more future leaders and broadens the impact of the HOBY.